influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Dashboards total

-Number of total dashboards on the server.
+Total number of dashboards on the server.

 #### Example